Catherine Amusugut: Background and education

 She was educated at Makerere University, Uganda's largest and oldest public university, where she graduated with a Bachelor of Science in Geology and Chemistry.
 Later, in 2010, she obtained a Master of Science in Petroleum Geoscience, from the University of Aberdeen, in Scotland.

 Career

 Amusugut joined the PEPD in January 2007, beginning as Geologist-trainee, while she was still an undergraduate at Makerere University.
 Following her graduation with a BSc degree in geology, she was hired full-time as a geologist.
 Her responsibilities included reviewing the work plans submitted by the oil companies to make sure the plans are efficient and geologically, environmentally and commercially "viable".
 If all the criteria are met, permission to proceed with drilling is granted.
-In this capacity, she interacts with corporate executives of international oil companies, on the best plan of action.
+In this capacity, she interacted with corporate executives of international oil companies, on the best plan of action.

 In 2017, she was hired as Geoscience Manager at Uganda National Oil Company (UNOC).